Mud (village)

 Mud (also known as Mudh and Muth) is a small village in the cold desert region of Spiti in Himachal Pradesh, India.
-Located at an altitude of 3810 m on the left bank of the Pin River, a right bank tributary of the Spiti River, the village nestles at the base of the Parbati range that towers almost vertically 1600 m above.
+Located at an altitude of 3810 m on the left bank of the Pin River, a right bank tributary of the Spiti River, the village is nestled at the base of the Parbati range that towers almost vertically 1600 m above.
 Mud is near the boundary of the Pin Valley National Park and is a convenient base for treks in the park, and to the neighbouring districts of Kullu and Kinnaur.
 It is the last village on the Spiti side of the Pin Parbati trek to Kullu and the Pin Bhaba trek to Kinnaur.